OpertusMundi/ingest/README.md

 Prepare the following files/directories:

-   * `./data/ingest.sqlite`:  the SQLite database (an empty database, if running for first time)
    * `./secrets/secret_key`: file needed (by Flask) for signing/encrypting session data
    * `./secrets/postgis/ingest-password`: file containing the password for the PostGIS database user
    * `./secrets/geoserver/ingest-password`: file containing the password for the Geoserver user
+   * `./secrets/db_pass`: file containing the password for the main database user
    * `./logs`: a directory to keep logs under
    * `./temp`: a directory to be used as temporary storage
    * `./input`: a directory to be used as the root of input files